Diffusion Approximations for Self-excited Systems with Applications to General Branching Processes

-\textit{Organization of the paper.} In Section~2 we provide a branching representation and a stochastic Volterra integral representation for a multivariate MHP-measure with immigration, whose criticality is given as a byproduct.
-In Section~3 we prove the weak convergence of rescaled intensity processes of a sequence of asymptotically critical multivariate MHP-measures to a multi-type CBI-process.
-Section~4 provides two kinds of scaling limits for Hawkes shot noise processes with some functionals of the multi-type CBI-process as the limits.
-In Section~5 we apply our limit theorems for self-exciting systems to study the asymptotic behavior of CMJ-processes and observe the state space collapse phenomenon in the population structure.
-Section~6 is devoted to the proofs for the auxiliary lemmas introduced in the previous sections.
+\textbf{\textit{Organization of this paper.}} In Section~\ref{Section.1} we provide a branching representation as well as a stochastic Volterra integral representation for multivariate MHPI-measures.
+A criticality criterion for their stationarity is also given as a byproduct.
+In Section~\ref{SLMHP}, we establish several limit theorems for stochastic dynamical systems driven by multivariate MHPI-measure, including the weak convergence of rescaled intensity processes to a multi-type CBI-process and scaling limits for marked Hawkes shot noise processes.
+In Section~\ref{Section.CMJ} we apply these limit results for self-excited systems to establish diffusion approximations for multi-type CMJI-processes.
+Section~\ref{Proofs} is devoted to the proofs for all limit theorems given in this work.